 - Subject to state regulation by the state division of banking

-- Performance of administrative recordkeeping regarding the Self-Directed IRA
+- Performance of administrative record-keeping regarding the plan

 - Performs administrative reviews of the Self-Directed IRA assets